Zach Duncan

-Zachary Duncan (born 31 May 2000) is an Australian professional footballer who plays as a midfielder for Perth Glory on loan from AGF in the Danish Superliga.
+Zachary Duncan (born 31 May 2000) is an Australian professional soccer player who plays as a midfielder for Louisville City FC of the USL Championship.

 Career

 Brisbane Roar

-Duncan was part of the 2018-19 Y-League championship winning Brisbane Roar Youth team.
+Duncan was part of the 2018-19 Y-League Championship-winning Brisbane Roar Youth team.
 He started and played 62 minutes as the Young Roar beat Western Sydney Wanderers Youth 3–1 in the 2019 Y-League Grand Final on 1 February 2019.

 Duncan made his first professional appearance as a second-half substitute in the Roar's 2–1 loss to Melbourne Victory in Round 22 of the 2018–19 season.
 On 20 April 2019, Duncan scored his first goal for the Brisbane Roar in a 6–1 loss to the Newcastle Jets at Suncorp Stadium.

 AGF Aarhus

 On 17 June 2019, after a brief trial period in which he scored for the AGF reserve team, it was announced that Duncan had signed a four-year contract with the Danish club AGF.